 The birds continued being sent to Mount Vernon until, in an appeal to historical accuracy, it was determined that the turkeys used for food today are too large, too sickly, and too far removed from the appearance of turkeys who lived in Washington’s time to be kept there.
 Yes, the birds were deemed too unnatural to look at but still somehow A-OK for people to be eating.

-Today the turkeys are sent to Morven Park in Virginia, where they receive the high levels of attention and veterinary care that is required solely to keep them alive, although even that isn’t for very long.
+Some pardoned turkeys were sent to Morven Park in Virginia, where they received the high levels of attention and veterinary care that was required solely to keep them alive, although even that wasn’t for very long.
 Turkeys raised for their meat have been systematically bred in a way that causes them to “grow to death.”

 Let’s go back in time and look at what happened to the pardoned turkeys from the last few years’ worth of ceremonies…